htcskhtc/my-250319_web/README.md

 A web application that displays and visualizes data from the SchoolPowerBIData.xlsx Excel file, specializing in student performance analytics.

+## Overview

+This application provides educators and administrators with an interactive tool to analyze student performance data across multiple assessments and subjects.
+The system includes user authentication, data visualization, and performance trend analysis.

+## System Requirements

+- Modern web browser with JavaScript enabled
+- Local or remote web server for hosting the application files
+- Excel data file (SchoolPowerBIData.xlsx) with required sheets and structure

+## Installation

+1. Clone or download this repository
+2. Place all files on a web server or use a local server
+3. Ensure SchoolPowerBIData.xlsx and userDB.xlsx are in the root directory
+4. Open index.html through your web server

 ## Features

+### Authentication System
-- User authentication system with Excel-based credential storage
+- Excel-based user database (userDB.xlsx)
+- Fallback to hardcoded credentials if Excel file is not available
+- Session-based authentication using browser sessionStorage
+- Downloadable test Excel credentials file for demonstration

+### Data Visualization
-- View different sheets in the Excel file in a responsive table format
+- **Data Tables**: View raw data from different Excel sheets
-- Advanced visualization for the "InternalExam" sheet data
-- Filter students by year, class, and number for easy student selection
+- **Student Filtering**: Filter students by year, class, and number
-- Interactive chart visualizations:
+- **Interactive Charts**:
-  - Rank progression chart showing student performance across different assessments
+  - Rank progression chart showing performance across assessments
   - Subject-specific bar chart for individual assessment analysis
-  - Detailed rank difference table with color-coded performance changes
+  - Rank difference table with color-coded performance changes

-- Data analysis features:
+### Performance Analysis
 - Performance change tracking with color-coded indicators
-  - Summary statistics highlighting overall improvements and declines
+- Summary statistics for improvements and declines
 - Best and most challenging subject identification
+- Student awards and achievements display

+## Excel Data Structure

+The application expects the following sheets in the Excel file:
+- **InternalExam**: Contains student assessment data with columns for Name, Subj, Assessment, and Rank
+- **InternalAct**: Contains student activity/awards data
+- Additional sheets can be included and will be displayed as tables

 ## How to Use

 1. Open the index.html file in a web browser
-2. Log in using the credentials:
+2. Log in using one of these credentials:
    - Username: `admin` | Password: `admin123`
    - Username: `user` | Password: `user123`
    - Username: `jackchui` | Password: `jackchui123456`